Director of Strategic Marketing and Communications

 B.M. - University of Maryland Baltimore County

 Linda comes to ULS from Temple University, where she was a director of marketing and communications at the Boyer College of Music and Dance.
-There, she oversaw marketing efforts for 500 annual events; ensured strategic messaging and branding; created and produced recruitment videos; wrote/edited print, digital and web content; created and managed a record label that garnered national media attention and 5 Grammy nominations; drafted legal contracts for major musical commissions; and, secured promotional media placements: National Public Radio, WHYY, Good Morning America, The Philadelphia Inquirer, Variety Magazine, and Billboard Magazine, to name a few.
+There, she oversaw marketing efforts for 500 annual events and secured promotional media placements: National Public Radio, WHYY, Good Morning America, The Philadelphia Inquirer, Variety Magazine, and Billboard Magazine, to name a few.
+She created BCM&D Records and served as assistant producer, garnering 5 Grammy nominations.
 Prior to that position, she was executive director of the non-profit arts education organization, Young Audiences/Arts for Learning Eastern Pennsylvania, which served 70,000 K-12 students in the five county region through artist residencies and arts-based programs.

 Recent publications include "United through music during the pandemic" in The Living Lutheran (read/listen).
 She authored the book, The College Roommate from Hell and has published articles on local history, arts advocacy and non-profit leadership.
 She was interviewed by the Boston Globe in May 2020 as a follow up to her book in light of the pandemic.
 She is also editor of UNITED Magazine.

-At ULS, Linda is a member of the President's Cabinet, Emergency Planning and Operations Task Force and Co-Chair of the Strategic Planning Implementation Committee.
+At ULS, Linda is a member of the President's Cabinet, Emergency Planning and Operations Task Force and served as Co-Chair of the Strategic Planning Implementation Committee.